"I HADDA CALL IT SOMETHING..."

 In the meantime, LeBlanc tried to cut corners with a $2,000 prize contest to be awarded to the five radio stations that provided “the best cooperation and merchandising efforts - including free play of Hadacol transcribed spots” in the early fall of 1949.
 Industry indignation to LeBlanc’s lure was best expressed by KITE/San Antonio, which replied in Broadcasting magazine, “You certainly prove that Barnum was right.
 Your recent invitation was the absolute best sucker deal we have ever had the privilege to look in on.”

-Undeterred, LeBlanc wanted something the media couldn’t ignore - so he launched his first Hadacol Caravan on August 21, 1950, across 3,000 miles of the South - a $250,000, 15-day vaudeville production starring the odd mix of Mickey Rooney, Burns & Allen, Roy Acuff, Connee Boswell and Chico Marx.
-Admission to the traveling show was two Hadacol box tops for adults and one box top per child.
-Crowds of ten to 12,000 weren’t uncommon in Atlanta, Macon, Nashville, Memphis, Birmingham, Montgomery plus LeBlanc’s home state cities of New Orleans, Shreveport, Monroe, Alexandria, Lake Charles and Lafayette, Louisiana.
-Local officials estimated that a total of 400,000 attended the shows.
+Undeterred, LeBlanc wanted something the media couldn’t ignore - so he launched his first Hadacol Caravan on August 21, 1950, across 3,000 miles of the South - a $350,000, 15-day vaudeville production starring the odd mix of Mickey Rooney, Burns & Allen, Roy Acuff, Connee Boswell and Chico Marx.
+Admission to the traveling show was two Hadacol box tops for adults and one box top per child at $1.25 each.
+Crowds of 10,000 to 12,000 weren’t uncommon in Atlanta, Macon, Nashville, Memphis, Birmingham, Montgomery plus LeBlanc’s home state cities of New Orleans, Shreveport, Monroe, Alexandria, Lake Charles and Lafayette, Louisiana.
+Local officials estimated that a total of 400,000 attended the shows and LeBlanc estimated it would generate $2.5 Million in Hadacol sales.

 He followed that up with a special children’s Christmas event on December 23rd, offering a “free” Hopalong Cassidy movie matinee and prize party in 570 theaters for the admission of one Hadacol box top.
 A heavy spot radio campaign placed through LeBlanc’s in-house agency and a $5,000 cash contest for those stations “best cooperating” with the promotion helped assure its success.